ExpEvolWormLab/Paree_map/README.md

 # Paree_map

-This repository contains the script corresponding to the article XXXX DOI XXXX.
+This repository contains the scripts and data corresponding to the article XXXX DOI XXXX.

 Directories: